A Lesson to Learn: Cousins Properties Incorporated (CUZ)

 Barclays gave a rating of “Overweight” to CUZ, setting the target price at $48 in the report published on September 01st of the previous year.

-Volatility was left at 2.56%, however, over the last 30 days, the volatility rate increased by 2.17%, as shares sank -4.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -20.60% lower at present.
+Volatility was left at 2.40%, however, over the last 30 days, the volatility rate increased by 2.33%, as shares surge +2.90% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.23% lower at present.

-During the last 5 trading sessions, CUZ fell by -2.83%, which changed the moving average for the period of 200-days by -25.88% in comparison to the 20-day moving average, which settled at $29.22.
-In addition, Cousins Properties Incorporated saw -30.04% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CUZ rose by +7.20%, which changed the moving average for the period of 200-days by -21.04% in comparison to the 20-day moving average, which settled at $29.25.
+In addition, Cousins Properties Incorporated saw -25.00% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CUZ